virgili0/Virgilio/Specializations/DataPreprocessing.md

 According to the (cold as ice) [Wikipedia definition](https://en.wikipedia.org/wiki/Data_profiling): "Data profiling is the process of examining the data available from an existing information source (e.g. a database or a file) and collecting statistics and informative data summaries."\
 So Wikipedia is subtly suggesting us to take a coffee with the data.

-During this informal meeting, ask the data:
+During this informal meeting, ask the data questions like:
 - which business problem are you meant to solve? (what is important, and what is not)
 - how have you been collected (with noise, missing values...)?
 - how many friends of yours are there and where can I find them? (data dimensions and retrieving from storages)